Aston Villa F.C.

-During their history Villa has spent 112 seasons in the top-flight, the second highest of any club, and provided 78 England internationals, also the second highest of any club.
-Aston Villa is currently ranked 5th in the all-time English top flight table, since its creation in 1888 and is the seventh most successful club in English football by competitive honours.
+During its history, Villa has spent 113 seasons in the top-flight, the second highest of any club, and has provided 78 England internationals, also the second highest of any club.
+Aston Villa is ranked fifth in the all-time English top flight table since its creation in 1888, and is the seventh most successful club in English football by competitive honours.
 Villa have a fierce local rivalry with Birmingham City and the Second City derby between the teams has been played since 1879.
 There is also a local rivalry with West Bromwich Albion, with matches between the sides known as the West Midlands derby.
-The club's traditional kit colours are claret shirts with sky blue sleeves, white shorts and sky blue socks.
-Their traditional club badge is of a rampant lion.
-The club is currently owned by V Sports, a company owned by the Egyptian billionaire Nassef Sawiris, the American billionaire Wes Edens, and American investment company Atairos.
+The club's traditional kit colours are claret shirts with sky blue sleeves, white shorts and sky blue socks, and its traditional club badge features a rampant lion.
+The club has been fully owned by V Sports since 2019.

 History

 Formation and rise to prominence (1874−1886)

 George Ramsay's trophy haul of six League Championships and six FA Cups established Aston Villa as the most successful club in England.
 He has been described as the world's first paid football manager.